-Justus von Dohnányi, born December 2, 1960, as the son of conductor Christoph von Dohnányi, took actor"s training at Hochschule für darstellende Künste in Hamburg.
+Justus von Dohnányi, born December 2, 1960, as the son of conductor Christoph von Dohnányi, took actor's training at Hochschule für darstellende Künste in Hamburg.
 From 1985 on, he performed at Frankfurt's Schauspielhaus and became a cast member of Hamburg's Thalia Theater in 1998.
 From 1993 on, von Dohnányi also appeared in numerous TV productions.
 He made his movie debut in 1999 in the US remake of "Jakob der Lügner" ("Jakob the Liar").

 Since then, he most often appeared in ambivalent parts as a person of authority or as a careerist.
-Dohnányi starred as Captain Nikoli in the James Bond film "The World is not enough" (1999), as a brutal prison officer in "Das Experiment" ("The Experiment", 2001), a role that won him the German film award as "Best supporting actor", as a manager in the thriller "Blueprint" (2003), as a Nazi general in "Der Untergang" ("Downfall", 2004), or as a the head of a Nazi district in "Napola" ("Before the Fall", 2004).
+Von Dohnányi starred as Captain Nikoli in the James Bond film "The World is Not Enough" (1999), as a brutal prison officer in "Das Experiment" ("The Experiment", 2001), a role that won him the German film award as "Best supporting actor", as a manager in the thriller "Blueprint" (2003), as a Nazi general in "Der Untergang" ("Downfall", 2004), or as a the head of a Nazi district in "Napola" ("Before the Fall", 2004).
 In 2007, Justus von Dohnányi made his debut as a director with the comedy "Bis zum Ellenbogen".
 But Dohnányi not only directed and produced the film, but also wrote the screen play and played a key supporting role.